Yahoo Mail: Spam policy

 Yahoo!
 Mail is often used by spammers to provide a "remove me" email address.
 Often, these addresses are used to verify the recipient's address, thus opening the door for more spam.

 Yahoo! does not tolerate this practice and terminates accounts connected with spam-related activities without warning, causing spammers to lose access to any other Yahoo! services connected with their ID under the Terms of Service.
 Additionally, Yahoo! stresses that its servers are based in California and any spam-related activity which uses its servers could potentially violate that state's anti-spam laws.

 In February 2006, Yahoo! announced its decision (along with AOL) to give some organizations the option to "certify" mail by paying up to one cent for each outgoing message, allowing the mail in question to bypass inbound spam filters.

 Filters

 In order to prevent abuse, in 2002 Yahoo!
 Mail activated filters which changed certain words (that could trigger unwanted JavaScript events) and word fragments into other words. "mocha" was changed to "espresso", "expression" became "statement", and "eval" (short for "evaluation") became "review".
 This resulted in many unintended corrections, such as "prevent" (prevalent), "revalidation" (evaluation) and "media review" (medieval).

-When asked about these changes, Yahoo! explained that the changed words were common terms used in there privacy dashboard and were blacklisted to prevent hackers from sending damaging commands via the program's HTML function.
+When asked about these changes, Yahoo! explained that the changed words were common terms used in their privacy dashboard and were blacklisted to prevent hackers from sending damaging commands via the program's HTML function.
 Starting before February 7, 2006, Yahoo!
 Mail ended the practice, and began to add an underscore as a prefix to certain suspicious words and word fragments.